albertamcaleavey/movie-buff/README.md

 Movie Buff is a movie-themed quiz game inspired by Jeopardy!

 ## Motivation
+I wanted to make this game becuase my family and I watch Jeopardy! together regularly, and my favorite categories are those related to film and tv.
+I took design inspiration from the old fashioned marquee at the movie theater in my town in addition to the originial Jeopardy! game board.

 ## Getting Started
 Click [here](https://movie-buff-unit-1-project.surge.sh/) to play.

 ### Instructions
 Select a question and enter your guess.
 Earn over 7500 points to win.

 Wireframe:
 ![wireframe](assets/movie-buff-wireframe.png)